fun things to do with kids in montreal

 Montreal

 Situated on the St. Lawrence River, Montreal is actually an island, bordered by rivers and lakes.
-Founded in 1642, Paul de Chomedey, Sieur de Maisonneuve, arrived with fifty settlers, including Jeanne Mance, a French woman who established the first hospital.
-In the 19th century Montreal grew to a major metropolis, and today Montreal is the second largest city in Canada.
+Founded in 1642, Paul de Chomedey (Sieur de Maisonneuve), arrived with fifty settlers, including Jeanne Mance, a French woman who established the first hospital.
+In the 19th century Montreal grew to a major metropolis, and it's the second largest city in Canada today.

 Old City - Vieux Montreal